-First to introduce electronic timing to MNZ events, he did this with his own money and raised the standard of our events to World class by hosting these on the World Wide Web.
+First to introduce electronic timing to MNZ events, Tim Gibbes did this with his own money and raised the standard of events to world class by hosting them on the World Wide Web.
 This was state of the art when he pioneered it first in 1999.

-Tim was also the first team manager for the New Zealand Motocross of Nations team.
-He took a team to the United States of America, the team consisted of three teenagers who were ‘unknowns’ at the time to the World of Motocross, but who were quickly launched onto the world stage through the leadership of Tim.
-The team were: Darryll King, Shayne King and Daryl Atkins.
+He was also the first team manager for the New Zealand Motocross des Nations team.
+He took a team of three then-unknown teenagers to the USA, who were quickly launched onto the world stage through his leadership – Darryll King, Shayne King and Daryl Atkins.

-Tim brought the name ‘Motocross’ from events held in other countries, he was the first event organiser to use this name at events in New Zealand.
-He was also organised the first ever International Motocross in New Zealand, bringing International riders to the event some of who were world class competitors of that era and names that would subsequently become ‘Kiwi’ favourites.
+Gibbes brought the name ‘Motocross’ from events held in other countries to New Zealand.
+He also organised the first ever international Motocross in New Zealand, bringing riders from all over, some of whom were world-class competitors of that era and names that would subsequently become kiwi favourites.

-Woodville Motocross was created by Tim from a patch of his ‘in-laws’ farm at Woodville, Tim designed and engineered a world class facility still being used for the unique one-off annual event, which now has New Zealand Grand Prix status.
+Woodville Motocross was created by Gibbes from a patch of his ‘in-law’s’ farm.
+He designed and engineered a world-class facility still being used for the annual New Zealand Motocross Grand Prix.

-Tim was also the Motocross Commissioner for a period of time, during this tenure he lifted the profile of Motocross amongst his piers, he also held motocross workshops, forums and ensured the on-going role of Motocross Commissioner.
+Gibbes was MNZ’s Motocross Commissioner for a period of time, during which time he lifted the profile of Motocross amongst his peers, held motocross workshops and forums and ensured the on-going role of the commissioner.

 In addition, Gibbes was also a talented rider, competing for Australia for works and factory racing teams.
 He continued to race overseas after becoming a kiwi, including competitions in Japan and the USA.